altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 Furthermore, they probably hold a grudge against the commander that kept on failing.<br/>
 There were no moral or literal benefits for them.<br/>
 Before Benjamin could respond, Holger raised a hand.<br/>
-"Pardon me… The Fourth Army detachment received the orders to “support the Seven Nation Army”.
+"Pardon me… The Fourth Army detachment received the orders to "support the Seven Nation Army".
 In that case, doesn’t it mean we should be rostered under the command of the Seventh Army?"<br/>
 "Hmmm."<br/>
 Benjamin made a pondering face.<br/>
 He finally realized that he might die if he cross blades with the Black Knight over a heated argument.<br/>